thaliproject/thali/pages/documentation/DeveloperHandbook.md

 # Checklist for adding a new team member
 1. Tell them that they need to read this doc and make sure they do what it says in terms of things to sign up for.
-2. Go [here](https://github.com/orgs/thaliproject/people) and add them as an owner.
+2. Go [here](https://github.com/orgs/thaliproject/people) and add them as a member.
 3. Go [here](https://github.com/thaliproject/thali/blob/gh-pages/pages/info.md) and add them to the "Who?" section.
 4. Send out a mail to the public mailing list about them joining
-5. If they are a Microsoft employee then:
+5. Add them to our slack channel

+For Microsoft employees:
  1. Add them to the internal OWA Thali group
  2. Add them to our weekly standup and other random meetings
  3. Send out a mail to the internal mailing list about them joining